 There was no shortage of ambitious railroad plans for Cincinnati in the decade of the 1850s.
 This time saw the construction of many of the Kentucky railroads, opening of the various B&O lines into the city, and most notably, the start of the Dayton Short Line's ill-fated deep level Deer Creek Tunnel under Walnut Hills.
 The Cincinnati & Dayton Short Line Railroad (also frequently referred to as the Dayton & Cincinnati Short Line) broke ground on December 16, 1852 to build a double track standard gauge railroad (with provisions for 6'-0" broad gauge rails as well) between the northeast corner of downtown Cincinnati and Dayton.
 It would roughly parallel the routes of the later CL&N and PRR Richmond Division to Sharonville.
 At that point the main line would head due north to Middletown and follow the east side of the Great Miami River's valley, roughly paralleling the Miami and Erie Canal, to Dayton.
 This route that bypassed the Mill Creek Valley and Hamilton was more than 7 miles shorter than the competing CH&D. Ultimately, the former Big Four/NYC route to Columbus used pretty much this same route between Sharonville and Middletown.
 Also at Sharonville, the Dayton Short Line was intended to connect with an extension of the Hamilton & Eaton coming in from the northwest, and the Cincinnati, Lebanon & Xenia coming in from the northeast.
 At Norwood it would connect with the Marietta & Cincinnati, and later plans were drawn up to connect to the Cincinnati & Eastern near Idlewild.

 All these plans illustrate that a large number of then under construction railroads were to funnel into the Dayton Short Line's grandest undertaking, their Deer Creek Tunnel.
 The ambitious project, presided over by engineer Erasmus Gest, called for a 10,011 foot long tunnel, with approximately 7,903 feet of that being bored directly through the hill.
 The remaining 2,108 feet of "approaches" (1,525 feet on the south end and 583 feet on the north) was to be cut and cover construction.
 Had it been completed before 1875, when the Hoosac Tunnel in Massachusetts opened, it would have been the longest tunnel in the United States, and perhaps the entire western hemisphere.
 The 26 foot wide by 20 foot tall tunnel would be walled with stone and arched with brick.
 This generous size was enough to accommodate two dual-gauge tracks at an easy grade of 39.6 feet per mile, or 0.75%.
 The big advantage of this route, aside from its shorter distance and easy grade to points north, was that it is entirely immune to flooding.
 Until large flood control projects were brought online after 1937, the Mill Creek Valley was regularly plagued with rising waters.
-Flooding from the creek itself was an issue to be sure, but water backing up the valley from Ohio River floods was a much bigger problem, and this would regularly strangle railroad operations through Cincinnati.
-The Little Miami Railroad was subject to floods from the Ohio and Little Miami Rivers as well, while the L&N and C&O tracks in northern Kentucky were prone to floods by the Ohio and Licking Rivers.
+Flooding from the creek itself was an issue to be sure, but water backing up the valley from the Ohio River was a much bigger problem, and this would regularly strangle railroad operations through Cincinnati.
+The Little Miami Railroad was subject to rising water from the Ohio and Little Miami Rivers as well, while the L&N and C&O tracks in northern Kentucky were prone to floods by the Ohio and Licking Rivers.
 So not only would the approach tracks be safe from flooding, the terminal area at Court Street is also on high ground as well.
 This was a big selling point.

 Construction was undertaken from five different access points, the north and south portals, and three vertical shafts about 200 feet deep which were dug at various locations in Walnut Hills.
 When all was said and done, the distance between portals (which includes some completed cut and cover length on the south end) was 9,000 feet.
 The south portal was at the location of today's northbound lanes of I-71, where the ramp from northbound Reading Road merges in, and exactly where the highway transitions from an asphalt surface to the concrete bridge over Florence Avenue.
 There was about 550 feet of open-cut walled approach south of there, ending up in the southbound lanes of the interstate just before the bridges for the Reading Road ramps.
 The north portal was also buried by I-71 construction.
 It was located along the left shoulder of the northbound lanes about 60 feet west of the Blair Avenue overpass.
 Unlike at the south portal, none of the cut and cover approach was covered over here, so the north portal also marked the start of the bored section of the tunnel.
 There was 583 feet of open-cut walled approach north of here, with another 75 feet or so of retaining wall in an open ravine.
 This stone wall was already somewhat buried when I-71 was being built, so it could still be there under the hillside north of I-71 in the headwaters of Ross Run (commonly misnamed Bloody Run) that is now mostly a sewer pipe under Victory Parkway.

 The groundbreaking on December 16, 1852 took place at shaft 2, located in the front yard of 2627 Stanton Avenue, which is now a vacant lot with a small community garden.
 Four days later work was begun at the north portal and at shaft 1, which was in the middle of May Street, aligned with the south property line of building 2333.
-Work on shaft 3, at the northwest corner of Lincoln and Hemlock, wasn't begun until February 15, 1853.
+Work on shaft 3, at the northwest corner of Lincoln and Melrose, wasn't begun until February 15, 1853.
 Finally, work on the south approach began on April 10 of that year.
 All three shafts, which were of an elliptical profile 12 x 20 feet wide, were dug to the location of the tunnel's crown between June 5 and 20 of 1853.

 Digging was relatively easy through the soft clay, shale, and occasional beds of limestone.
 Nevertheless, the tunnel was still dug by hand using pick and shovel, with occasional assistance of black powder for blasting and steam powered lifts to remove the spoils and provide fresh air to the men.
 Under those conditions, the going was certainly not swift.
 The company's second annual report noted at the beginning of March in 1854 that 2,800 feet had been excavated and 750 feet was entirely finished (meaning the masonry walls and arching was in place).
 A year later, 3,336 feet of the tunnel had been dug, with 1,514 feet of that being complete.
 By that time work was slowing down due to diminishing funds.
 Little to no work had been done on the rest of the line, either north of the tunnel, where extensive cuts and fills were needed to bridge the deeply cut ravines where Victory Parkway runs, or at the terminal where the casino is located (formerly referred to as Broadway Commons).
 In the waning days of the project, in June 1855, there was a cave in near the north portal which killed five men.
 While the soft shale and clay was relatively easy to dig, it was still somewhat unstable until the stone walls and arching could be installed.
 Shortly thereafter, the project had to finally be abandoned for lack of means, after $475,000 had been spent.